owncloud-archive/documentation/developer_manual/app/fundamentals/database.rst

     $author->setId(3);
     $author->getPhoneNumber()  // null

-Custom attribute to database column mapping
+Custom Attribute to Database Column Mapping
 -------------------------------------------

 By default each attribute will be mapped to a database column by a certain convention, e.g. ``phoneNumber`` will be mapped to the column ``phone_number`` and vice versa.